walshbr/data-for-the-rest-of-us/pages/week-1-intro.md

 date: 2025-01-14
 ---

+TODO: reach out to david and update the description
 TODO: Finalize syllabus
 TODO: Add notes on what they need to install ahead of time to either the preliminary week? or the individual weeks.
 TODO: Add in remaining slides on policies and such when done